-In this article we will look at Serializable
+In this part we will look at Serializable

 What are Serializable objects?